gab-language/cgab/README.md

         but will need to adjust how locking works (which right now, delays drefing objects until "unlock" is called)
     - Interestingly, it is known at object-creation time whether it is movable or not.
 Maybe this can be used to choose a specific allocation strategy.
 - [ ] Implement buffered channels. (come up with workaround)
     - Channels actually *can't* be buffered because then they'd be mutable.
 There must always be a putter blocking on the channel until there is a taker.
+(In order for gc to be sound)
 - [X] Fix memory leak of fibers
     - Currently we intenionally leak fiber objects, this was just a temporary hack
 - [X] Refine module system and some ergonomic things for defining messages